Which of BBC2's Amazing Hotels would you choose to stay in?

-As the title promises, Monica Galetti and Giles Coren jet off to some pretty astounding hotels in their BBC2 series Amazing Hotels: Life Beyond the Lobby (tonight, 9pm).
+As the title promises, Monica Galetti and Giles Coren jet off to some pretty astounding hotels in their BBC2 series Amazing Hotels: Life Beyond the Lobby (Mondays, 9pm).

-But they don't just stay in them; they work alongside staff and discover what it takes to offer once-in-a-lifetime experiences in awe-inspiring locations.

-In tonight's episode, they visit Marina Bay Sands in Singapore.
-It looks like a spaceship perched on skyscrapers and boasts the longest-elevated infinity pool in the world.
+Last week they visited Marina Bay Sands in Singapore, which looked like a spaceship perched on skyscrapers.
+Tonight they're staying at Mashpi Lodge: a high-altitude, glass-walled eco-hotel with a jungle cable car in Ecuador.

-After that, they're off to a high-altitude modernist masterpiece with a jungle cable car in Ecuador, a hunting lodge in Nairobi National Park, a luxury hotel in Morocco, an island inn off the coast of Canada and an ice hotel in Sweden.
+They also jet off to a hunting lodge in Nairobi National Park, a luxury hotel in Morocco, an island inn off the coast of Canada and an ice hotel in Sweden.

 If money was no object, which hotel would you like to wake up in tomorrow?